PanJohnny/Website/README.md

  1) Install all dependencies
     Use `npm install`
  2) Add .env file
-    Creae new line named `.env`.
+    Create new line named `.env`.
 The file should look like this:
     ```env
     WEBHOOK_ID = "id"
     WEBHOOK_TOKEN = "token"